ViktorNova/asterisk-dnc/README.md

   - DB Password: password
 The example configs in this repo use these credentials for ease of use..
 Obviously don't *actually* use 'password' as your password - just make sure you update config.inc.php and the Asterisk config script to use your actual password

+##Create audio announcement
+When someone dials a blacklisted number, you want to play them a recording letting them know why their call did not go through.
+  - In FreePBX, go to Admin -> System Recordings
+  - Add a new recording, and upload the Viktor-DoNotCall.wav file from this repository
+  - Leave the name as is (note, you can use your own file too, just be sure and modify the Asterisk config below to reflect the name of your recording.
+If you use the provided recording and keep the name, no modification of that section is needed)

 ##Edit Asterisk config
 Add this to your Asterisk config.
 I put mine at the end of extension_custom.conf